Key Learning Points

 Discuss with the patient what position will be suitable.
 If you are treating his back, then probably he should lie on his front or sit in a chair the reverse way round and lean forward on its back.

-If treating someone's chest or abdomen, lying supine is usually best.
-If on the shoulder or neck area, it can be done sitting.
+If treating someone’s chest or abdomen, lying supine is usually best.

 As previously explained, the area to be treated may need to be warmed, either by rubbing it, or by a warm water bottle or beanbag.
 (If at home, the patient could have a warm bath.)